mingyuanzhou/SiD/README.md

 # Distilling Pretrained Diffusion-Based Generative Models with SiD

+This repository now contains **two distinct branches**:

+1. **Main Branch:** Focused on Score identity Distillation (SiD) as described in our ICML 2024 paper.
+2. **SiDA Branch:** Focused on Adversarial Score identity Distillation (SiDA), with additional techniques for distilling EDM2 models.

+For more details on the SiDA branch, visit: [https://github.com/mingyuanzhou/SiD/tree/sida](https://github.com/mingyuanzhou/SiD/tree/sida).

+---

+## About This Repository

-This repository contains the code necessary to replicate the findings of our ICML 2024 paper titled "Score identity Distillation: Exponentially Fast Distillation of Pretrained Diffusion Models for One-Step Generation," available at https://arxiv.org/abs/2404.04057.
+This repository contains the code necessary to replicate the findings of our ICML 2024 paper titled **"Score identity Distillation: Exponentially Fast Distillation of Pretrained Diffusion Models for One-Step Generation,"** available at [arXiv:2404.04057](https://arxiv.org/abs/2404.04057).
 The technique, Score identity Distillation (SiD), is used to distill pretrained EDM diffusion models.

+### Branch Overview

+- **Main Branch:**
+  - Includes the implementation of Score identity Distillation (SiD) as described in the ICML 2024 paper.

+- **SiDA Branch:**
+  - Provides the latest advancements in Adversarial Score identity Distillation (SiDA), including techniques for distilling EDM2 models and leveraging adversarial learning.

 ## Citations
 If you find our work useful or incorporate our findings in your own research, please consider citing our paper: